nkokhelox/vscode-svg-font-previewer/README.md

   - `name:` the icon name
 - `svg-font-previewer.autoOpenPreview`: `boolean`
   - `true:` **(default)** also open the SVG preview when opening the SVG file.
-    - _This was done so that poeple can preview SVG automatically just by installing this extension.
+    - _This was done so that people can preview SVG automatically just by installing this extension.
 Then they'll learn to turn it off them selves if they want to_
   - `false:` don't automatically open the SVG preview when opening the SVG file.

 ## Features
 This extension supports viewing SVG Fonts and SVG images
 - For SVG font it will show the `font name`, `em size scale`, `font icons`.
-- For other SVG's it will just show preview of the SVG as an image.
+- For other SVGs it will just show preview of the SVG as an image.
 - I wish i can say it previews any SVG file. 😉

-#### Invoke from the command pelette
+#### Invoke from the command palette
 - ![Imgur](https://i.imgur.com/aAKukkJ.png)

 #### Invoke from editor actions (Where you usually find preview buttons)